iamveritas/simplETN/README.md

 # simplETN
 one click electroneum miner

-download the zip file SimplETNApp-x64.zip (https://github.com/oviwankenobi/simplETN/blob/master/SimplETNApp-x64.zip), sorry for now just x64 platform supported, unzip it, and launch simplETNApp.exe with administrator privileges, also if your antivirus complains about it you'll have to add an exception for it.
+start by downloading zip file SimplETNApp-x64.zip (https://github.com/oviwankenobi/simplETN/blob/master/SimplETNApp-x64.zip), for now just x64 platform supported, unzip it, and launch simplETNApp.exe (you'll have to launch it as admin), also if your antivirus complains about it you'll have to add an exception for it, some antiviruses apps are making users aware they are dealing with a miner which is only fair.

 this one click electroneum miner is using xmr-stak miner tailored for this project's purpose and requirements: ease of use and dev fee (dev has to survive too right?)